HelioSphera

+The Heliosphera factory is located in the Tripoli Industrial Area (BIPE) 170 km from Athens & Piraeus Port, 75km from Corinth, 145km from Patras and 65km from Kalamata.
+Tripoli is conveniently located for the Argolic Gulf ports of Astros, Nafplio and Kheli Harbour with good road connections to the rest of Greece through the Corinth-Tripoli-Kalamata motorway or Moreas Motorway (A7) & Europe.

 History

 In January 2008 ground was broken in Tripoli, Greece for the company's production facility.
 The Micromorph thin-film plant was built in 18 months, from an investment of 180m Euros.
 The state-of-the-art, 27,000 m2 facility, with a clean room of over 1500 m2 launched production in September 2009.
 A month later the certification process according to IEC61646 and IEC61730 was completed by TÜV-Rheinland, with two mounting solutions for BIPV and ground mounted systems offered.
 Production started in the fourth quarter of 2009, and the ramp-up was completed in the third quarter of 2010.
 In 2010, 92% of the production was exported, and projects in Germany, Italy, Slovakia, France, Greece, Belgium, Israel, the Czech Republic, Japan and elsewhere have been commissioned, including large scale ground mounted systems and medium to small scale rooftop installations.

 Products

 The company's micromorph modules are manufactured to perform in low light conditions, partial shading or high temperatures.
-HelioSphera S.A. was one of the first companies to start module production in Greece, is the only thin film (micromorph-Si) producer in Greece.
+HelioSphera S.A., one of the first companies to start module production in Greece, is the only thin film (micromorph-Si) producer in Greece.